 To be sure, Gregory's perspective is just one of many in sixth-century Gaul.
-How representative it was has concerned scholars for a long time, 'mainly because of the simple fact that the Histories themselves provide the vast majority of information relating to their context'.
-In many cases we have to be content with the fact that Gregory only provides us with his side of the story.
+How representative it was has concerned scholars for a long time, 'mainly because of the simple fact that the Histories themselves provide the vast majority of information relating to their context'.75 In many cases we have to be content with the fact that Gregory only provides us with his side of the story.
 But as regards his concerns about rival visions of communities the extant evidence suggests that they were not unfounded.
-It was indeed the time during which Gregory worked on his Histories when the Merovingian kings started to use the title rex Francorum more frequently.
-The use of Roman myth and history for the self-orchestration of Merovingian elites is also well documented in the political panegyrics that his contemporary and friend Venantius, however, did not just imitate older Roman literary models.
+It was indeed the time during which Gregory worked on his Histories when the Merovingian kings started to use the title rex Francorum more frequently.76 The use of Roman myth and history for the self-orchestration of Merovingian elites is also well documented in the political panegyrics that his contemporary and friend Venantius Fortunatus wrote for the kings and nobles of the Merovingian kingdom.
+Venantius, however, did not just imitate older Roman literary models.
 He actually developed them into a new poetic idiom for the changed circumstances of the Merovingian regnum.

 Venantius grew up in northern Italy and first came to Gaul in 566 on the occasion of the Austrasian king Sigibert's marriage with the Visigothic princess Brunhild, where he delivered a splendid celebratory poem.
-The grandiose orchestration of the marriage was an important part of Sigibert's attempt to strategically position himself vis-à-vis his brothers and fellow Merovingian kings after the death of their father, Chlothar I, in 561.
-Their constant competition and conflicts over territories, loyalties and resources is well documented in Gregory's Histories, and Gregory was also a protégé of Sigibert and Brunhild.
-As it happens, it is from one of Venantius' poems that we know that Sigibert and Brunhild had supported Gregory's succession from his uncle Eufronius as bishop of Tours.
+The grandiose orchestration of the marriage was an important part of Sigibert's attempt to strategically position himself vis-à-vis his brothers and fellow Merovingian kings after the death of their father, Chlothar I, in 561.80 Their constant competition and conflicts over territories, loyalties and resources is well documented in Gregory's Histories, and Gregory was also a protégé of Sigibert and Brunhild.
+As it happens, it is from one of Venantius' poems that we know that Sigibert and Brunhild had supported Gregory's succession from his uncle Eufronius as bishop of Tours.81